African blue basil: growing, care & more

 Is African blue basil hardy?

-Tip: If you want to stock up on basil for the winter, you can find out everything about harvesting and storing basil here.
+Tip: if you want to stock up on basil for the winter, you can find out everything about harvesting and storing basil here.

 African blue basil: harvesting and uses

-You can always harvest leaves from basil shrubs, but the aroma is most intense just before they flower.
+You can always harvest leaves from perennial basil shrubs, but the aroma is most intense just before they flower.
 All parts of the plant are edible, even when it is still in flower, although usually only the leaves are used, as they are the most tender.
 To harvest, either cut off the tips of the shoots with the uppermost leaves or cut the whole shoot in half.
 If you can, use the leaves when fresh.
 If you want to preserve the herb, you can dry it, freeze it or pickle it in oil.
 However, you will lose some of the flavour in the process.

 Apart from African blue basil, there are other, even more exotic basil varieties, such as Thai basil.
 Find out everything about Thai basil in our article.